United States Penitentiary, Florence High: 1999 inmate murder

 On October 10, 1999, inmates William Concepcion Sablan and Rudy Cabrera Sablan were accused of the murder of fellow inmate Joey Jesus Estrella.
-The three inmates were seen drinking "hooch" together, and they were heard fighting throughout the night.
+The three inmates were seen drinking hooch together, and they were heard fighting throughout the night.
 Both William and Rudy Sablan were found with the disembowled corpse of Estrella in their cell the next morning.
 Prosecutors intended to seek the death penalty against both William and Rudy Sablan, who are cousins; however, due to William Sablan's extensive record of mental illness and brain damage, they were both given life sentences for the murder and moved into ADX Florence.
-As of January 2021, William Sablan was being incarcerated at USP Allenwood and Rudy Sablan was housed at USP Hazleton.
+As of December 2025, William Sablan was being incarcerated at USP Allenwood and Rudy Sablan at ADX Florence.

 2008 inmate murder

 In 2008, inmate Gary Douglas Watland, who was serving a combined 55-year state sentence for the murder of a friend and attempting to escape the Maine State Prison, was accused of killing fellow inmate Mark Baker, a member of the Nazi Lowriders gang.
 Watland sneaked up on Baker while he was playing poker and stabbed him in the neck with a homemade knife.
-Watland stated the attack was a "kill or be killed situation", as he had recently come out of the closet in prison.
+Watland stated the attack was a kill or be killed situation, as he had recently come out of the closet in prison.
 Baker's gang was known to attack homosexuals in prison.
 Watland subsequently accepted a plea deal and was sentenced to life imprisonment.
 As of January 2021, he was serving his sentence at ADX Florence.

 2008 inmate riot

-On April 20, 2008 a 30-minute riot occurred between a large number of inmates in the recreation yard, during which several inmates were stabbed with homemade knives known as "shanks."
-Correction officers who were posted on watch towers shot and killed two of the armed inmates.
-The incident began after white supremacist prisoners celebrating Adolf Hitler’s birthday began yelling racial epithets at black prisoners.
+On April 20, 2008, a 30-minute riot occurred between a large number of inmates in the recreation yard, during which several inmates were stabbed with homemade knives known as shanks" Correction officers who were posted on watch towers shot and killed two of the armed inmates.
+The incident began after white supremacist prisoners celebrating Adolf Hitler's birthday began yelling racial epithets at black prisoners.
 The white supremacists were drinking hooch, a form of homemade wine, and were armed with rocks and improvised weapons.
 Approximately 200 prisoners were involved in the melee.